Derds/commandLineTool/README.md

 - ✅ **Tasks**: One-time todos that you can add, complete, and remove
 - 🔄 **Habits**: Recurring tasks that repeat daily or on specific weekdays
+- 🎯 **Focus Mode**: "Next" view shows 1-3 items to focus on right now
+- 📅 **Today View**: See all tasks and habits due today in one place
 - 💾 **Persistent Storage**: All data saved automatically to JSON file
 - 🎨 **Clean Interface**: Easy-to-read terminal UI with emojis
 - 🚀 **Extensible**: Built with future API integrations in mind